 Increased symmetry of precipitation and deep convection, particularly when present in the upshear quadrants, contributes to a greater azimuthal coverage of diabatic heating and is a favorable configuration for vortex spin-up.

 Several possible mechanisms can modulate the distribution of precipitation upshear.
 Entrainment of dry air into the inner core can impact the strength of convection, either by forcing downdrafts through evaporation in the lower troposphere or reducing updraft strength through detrainment in the middle/upper troposphere.
 The source of the dry air upshear in the case of Edouard did not appear to be from the environment, as the local environment did not have any pronounced regions of dry air.
 Rather, dry air appeared to be driven by subsidence, especially during the first few days Edouard was sampled.
 Differences in the azimuthal distributions of CAPE can also modulate the precipitation distribution.
 CAPE, as well as vertical profiles of θE, showed that the most unstable quadrant was the downshear right quadrant on 14 September.
 While humidity distributions can certainly impact stability through entrainment processes, another key element is the lower boundary condition.
 In the case of Edouard, the presence of warm water around the storm on 14 September likely played a significant role in creating an unstable environment downshear right, and, when combined with the maximum eyewall radial inflow in that quadrant, provided a favorable environment for the initiation and maintenance of deep convection downwind (i.e., downshear left and upshear left).
-The sea-surface cooling seen two days layer, partially induced by Edouard itself, likewise likely played a role in limiting the destabilization downshear right, which is why there was no deep convection seen on that day.
+The sea-surface cooling seen two days later, partially induced by Edouard itself, likewise likely played a role in limiting the destabilization downshear right, which is why there was no deep convection seen on that day.
 The development of the upper-level warm core also played a role in constraining CAPE, especially as the warm core developed later in the storm’s lifecycle.
 Tilt of the vortex can drive asymmetries in the low-level convergence at the eyewall (Reasor et al. 2009, Reasor and Eastin 2012, Reasor et al. 2013).
 Tilt has also been shown to drive low-level convergence outside the eyewall on the downshear side, leading to downdraft cooling at large radii and weakening the precipitation at the eyewall (e.g., Riemer et al. 2010).
 Displacement of the circulation center thus can clearly hinder intensification.
-However, in the case of Edouard (at least on 14-16 Sept.), the vortex was essentially aligned (cf. Fig. 2), so tilt is not considered to play a significant role in modulating the intensity change.
-Finally, environmental helicity (Onderlinde and Nolan 2014) has been shown to be a parameter that can control the longevity and robustness of convection in tropical cyclones.
+While Edouard did show some tilt (at least on 14-16 Sept.; cf. Fig. 2), tilt is not considered to play a significant role in modulating the intensity change.
+Finally, environmental helicity (Onderlinde and Nolan 2014, 2016) has been shown to be a parameter that can control the longevity and robustness of convection in tropical cyclones, particularly upshear.
+Onderlinde and Nolan (2016) related PBL recovery to storm-relative helicity, showing that the boundary layer downwind of deep convection recovered more quickly for storms encountering positive helicity.
 This was not investigated here, but future work should include a consideration of helicity in modulating the azimuthal distribution of precipitation.